einav242/Ex4/README.md

 ### How to Run The Game:
-To run our project you must open 2 CMD windows simultaneously from within the project
+To run our project you must open 2 CMD windows simultaneously from within the project First open two CMDs in one of them write the following line:
+`java -jar Ex4_Server_v0.0.jar 0` so that instead of 0 you can put any step in the range 0-15

+After activating the server using this line, put the following line in the second CMD:
+`Python3 ex4.py`

+ and press enter now the game is running, enjoy

 ### Thr Result: